What is a Typical Home Water Flow Rate?

 Calculating your residential water flow rate is as easy as 1, 2, 3.

-The moment you’re putting a bath bomb in the tub and trying to unwind at the end of a long day is the worst time for your flow rate to drop.
-But if you’re in a household of more than four people, or your dishwasher is running while you’re about to bathe, then experiencing pressure drop isn’t just a hypothetical, it’s a sure thing.
+The moment you’re putting a bath bomb in the tub and trying to unwind at the end of a long day is the worst time for your water flow rate to drop.
+But if you’re in a household of more than four people, or your dishwasher is running while you’re about to bathe, then experiencing limited water flow isn’t just a hypothetical it’s likely.

 Water flow rate vs water pressure